Crispy Fried Chicken

 • Argo® Corn Starch for thickening

 The glaze is perfect for finishing off your fried chicken.
-The sweet saltiness of it compliments the light and airy texture of the chicken.
+The sweet saltiness compliments the light and airy texture of the chicken.
 You can also use this glaze on the side for a dipping sauce.

-Cripsy Fried Chicken
+A close up of Cripsy Fried Chicken

 Argo Corn Starch is the secret ingredient that makes this chicken great.

-I stated earlier that in order to make this recipe successful you will need to be organized before you get started.
+I stated earlier that in order to make this recipe successful, you will need to be organized before you get started.
 I would suggest setting up a breading station and a frying station so that you are ready to get cooking.
-You will need some special equipment to make this recipe that you probably should have on hand if you cook regularly.
-Here is what you need:

 Breading Station